magento/devdocs/guides/v2.0/cloud/project/project-webint-basic.md

 ---

 ## Log in to your project {#project-login}
-The Web Interface URL for your project is available in the following ways:
+The Web Interface {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} for your project is available in the following ways:

 *	Your welcome e-mail
 *	The Magento Enterprise Cloud Edition command-line interface (CLI)